A Pattern to Help Develop a Prayer Strategy

 Many churches develop excellent strategic plans, but fail at this second point.
 They never figure out how they will encourage people to join into the prayer life of the church.

 --Jonathan Graf is the president of the Church Prayer Leaders Network.
-You can purchase a cd of his seminar “How to Develop a Prayer Strategy for Your Church” at our store.
 Jon is available to teach or consult with leadership in your church.
-Contact him at email@example.com.
+Contact him at firstname.lastname@example.org.
+A much more in depth treatment of this topic is in Jon's newest book, Restored Power: Becoming a Praying Church One Tweak at a Time.